darkfusion58/RealisticElectricity/README.md

 The EJML library is used in this mod.
 website: http://code.google.com/p/efficient-java-matrix-library/
 EJML is licensed under the GNU Lesser General Public License.
-See ejml.license.txt.
+See ejml_license.txt.

 END PROMINENT NOTICE